jared-w/jaredweakly.com/README.md

 For the site itself

-* HTML
+- HTML
-* CSS
+- CSS

 For building the site

-* Shake -- Haskell alternative to Make
+- Shake -- Haskell alternative to Make
-* Slick -- Helper functions for Shake
+- Slick -- Helper functions for Shake
-* Pandoc -- Markdown -> HTML, among other things
+- Pandoc -- Markdown -> HTML, among other things
-* Handlebars -- HTML templates used by Slick
+- Handlebars -- HTML templates used by Slick

 Build infrastructure

-* Nix
+- Nix
-* Lorri (direnv on steroids for Nix)

 The site is hosted by Netlify.